LWhitlocke/AngularFizzBuzz/README.md

 You can serve the solution with ng serve and you can access the site by browsing to http://localhost:4200.
 Once the site is open you will be presented with the dashboard page with the core fizzbuzz functionality.

 Currently you can only change the rules by altering the dashboard component directly.
-If you open src>app>dashboard>dashboard.component.ts you will find the fizzBangRules initalised during the ngOnInit event
+If you open src>app>dashboard>dashboard.component.ts you will find the fizzBangRules initalised during the ngOnInit event.

+Optionally, you can also get the sibling project https://github.com/LWhitlocke/AngularFizzBuzz.Api for a live API example.
+This is not required and the app will utilise a local datasource if the http call fails.

 ## ToDo